 Reagan Jackson is a writer, activist, and international educator with an abiding love of justice, spirituality, and creating community.
 Though she grew up in Madison, Wisconsin, Seattle has been her home base for the last 9 years.
 Reagan is passionate about providing young people with the opportunity to experience something new.
 To that end she has taken over two hundred youth abroad to Japan, Guatemala, and Mexico respectively.
 Her published works include three collections of poetry: God, Hair, Love, and America, Love and Guatemala, and Summoning Unicorns and two children’s book Coco LaSwish A Fish From A Different Rainbow and Coco LaSwish: When Rainbows Go Blue.
 She is a columnist for the Seattle Globalist and contributes to the South Seattle Emerald, Crosscut, and the Black Girl Nerds Blog.
 Check out her website at: http://www.rejjarts.com.
 Contact: email@example.com

 Anna McCracken began her work with Y-WE in September 2015 in an AmeriCorps position as the Program Coordinator.
 Originally from Spanaway, WA, Anna studied Anthropology and Global Studies at Pacific Lutheran University in Tacoma.
 Before coming to Y-WE, Anna worked with the Metrocenter YMCA’s Girls and Boys Outdoor Leadership Development (GOLD/BOLD) and the Corrymeela Community, a peace and reconciliation center in Ballycastle, Northern Ireland.
 The majority of her work in Northern Ireland was focused on creating a space for people to come together, embrace difference, and work towards a shared future.
-In her current role at Y-WE, Anna coordinates the Y-WE Nature Connections program, a program focused on adventuring in the outdoors, realizing our strength, building confidence and resilience, and growing in a supportive community of girls and women.
-Anna values the work of Y-WE because it is a place where young women can come and feel empowered to be exactly who they are and who they want to be; a place where community, creativity, and social justice are at the heart of our work.
+In her current role at Y-WE, Anna manages the Y-WE Nature Connections program, a program focused on adventuring in the outdoors, learning about environmental justice, realizing our strength, building confidence and resilience, and growing in a supportive, intergenerational community.
+Anna values the work of Y-WE because it is a place where we can come and feel empowered to be exactly who we are and who we want to be; a place where community, creativity, and social justice are at the heart of our work.
 Contact: firstname.lastname@example.org